 Ogden Pioneer Days is ready to light up the summer sky with the first performance of the year.
-Join us at Ogden Pioneer Stadium for the Standard-Examiner Family Night, an annual event of family fun sponsored by northern Utah’s largest newspaper.
-Come see the best PRCA action in Utah — and then pick up a paper the next day to see which images were captured and published.
-Discount tickets are available at SmithsTix, Ogden Pioneer Days headquarters, and at the Box Office the night of the event.
-But don’t wait until the last minute!
+Join us at Ogden Pioneer Stadium for an annual event of family fun.
+We will also honor our dedicated education professionals who did so much to educate our youth during the COVID-19 pandemic.
+Hats off to these wonderful educators—we couldn’t have done it without you!
+And be sure you don’t wait until the last minute to buy your tickets!
 The historic Ogden Pioneer Stadium, the home of Ogden Pioneer Days since the 1930s, sells out on high-demand nights.

 America is the land of the free—because of the brave.
-Carried atop a racing steed in the middle of Ogden Pioneer Stadium, the American flag ripples like so many ribbons in the wind as Ogden Pioneer Days celebrates the freedoms and rights guaranteed in the U.S. Constitution and protected by the U.S. Armed Forces.
+Carried atop a racing steed in the middle of Ogden Pioneer Stadium, the American flag ripples like so many ribbons in the wind as Ogden Pioneer Days celebrates the freedoms and rights guaranteed in the United States Constitution and protected by the U.S. Armed Forces.
 Current members of the military, as well as veterans, are honored for their service and dedication to the ideals we hold dear.
-Wear your red, white and blue for this display of patriotism and support of the U.S. Army, Air Force, Navy, Marines, Coast Guard and National Guard.
+Wear your red, white and blue, and be sure to tip our hats in salute to the U.S. Army, Air Force, Navy, Marines, Coast Guard and National Guard.

-Eighty-five years ago, at the height of the Great Depression, then-Ogden Mayor Harm Peery launched a summertime celebration to lift the spirits of northern Utah families.
+In 1934, at the height of the Great Depression, then-Ogden Mayor Harm Peery launched a summertime celebration to lift the spirits of northern Utah families.
 That tradition carries on today at Ogden Pioneer Days, which continues to honor the strength of a community that was forged by the heat of railroad steel.
-Each year the week of July 24, downtown Ogden comes alive with not only the spirit of Utah’s unique pioneer heritage, but the spark of future prosperity.
-Join us July 24 for the ride of the summer, a tradition that has withstood the test of time.
+Each year, during the week of July 24, downtown Ogden comes alive with not only the spirit of Utah’s unique pioneer heritage, but the spark of future prosperity.
+Join us July 25 for the ride of the summer, a tradition that has withstood the test of time.